ghoneycutt/puppet-module-puppet/README.md

 symlink_puppet_binary
 ---------------------
-Whether a symlink should be created for puppet_binary to symlink_puppet_binary_target
+Boolean for ensuring a symlink for puppet_binary to symlink_puppet_binary_target.
+This is useful if you install puppet in a non-standard location that is not in your $PATH.

 - *Default*: false